TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 NPR generally does not share personally-identifying information it gathers with third parties, except with NPR Member stations, NPR service vendors (to the extent necessary for the vendor to provide the services), and other third parties when a visitor consents.
 When NPR shares personally-identifying information with NPR Member stations, NPR requires those Member stations to commit to the same restrictions against sharing that personally-identifying information with third parties as NPR commits to in this Privacy Policy.

 *   Any information a visitor submits, posts to or shares through the NPR Services will become available to the public.
-*   NPR may share aggregate information about use of the NPR Services that does not identify its visitors individually.
+*   NPR may share with anyone in NPR's discretion aggregated or other information about use of the NPR Services that does not personally identify our visitors.
 *   NPR will release visitor information when required to do so by law or when it believes it is necessary to protect NPR, NPR employees, NPR Member stations, NPR Member station employees, visitors to the NPR Services, sponsors, service providers, the public, or others.
 *   If you do not consent to the collection, use or sharing of your personally-identifying information as described in this Privacy Policy, please do not provide that information.
 By providing your personally-identifying information, you are "opting in" to the collection, use and sharing described in this Privacy Policy.

+**For California Residents – Your California Privacy Rights**

+California residents can request and obtain from us once a year and free of charge a list of all third parties to which NPR has disclosed certain information during the preceding calendar year for the third parties' direct marketing purposes.
+If you are a California resident and want such a list, please Contact Us (select "Contact an NPR Department," and then select "NPR Management").
+For all requests, you must put the statement "Your California Privacy Rights" in the message field of your request, as well as your name, street address, city, state, and zip code.
+Please note that we will not accept these requests via the telephone, mail, or by facsimile, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.

 **Contact**

-If you have questions, wish to correct, update or remove any of your personal information, or wish to opt out of future communications from NPR, please Contact Us.
+If you have questions, wish to correct, update or remove any of your personal information, or wish to opt out of future communications from NPR, please Contact Us (select "Contact an NPR Department" and then select "NPR Management").

 **Full Version of Privacy Policy**